-he valuation of shares remains highly dichotomous although reservations are emerging as to the business dynamics and valuations of many high-tech companies.
-Companies with poorer growth prospects such as chemicals, paper, forest products and construction materials, are back to the levels of 6-8 years ago.
+As noted above, the valuation of shares is highly dichotomous.
+Greater attention is now being paid to the business dynamics and valuations of many high-tech companies.
+At the same time, companies sensitive to deteriorating growth such as chemicals, paper, forest products and construction materials are back to levels of 6-8 years ago.